lachrist/otiluke/README.md

 ## Demo

 The demo tool is the only one that does not requires an auxiliary Otiluke server.
-Which comes at the cost of losing some of the feature accessible to generic spheres.
+Which comes at the cost of losing some of the feature accessible to generic instruments.
-The subclass of sphere accepted by the demo tool are called *log-spheres* which accept a simple logging function instead of the very generic `argument` and `channel`.
+The subclass of instrument accepted by the demo tool are called *log-instruments* which accept a simple logging function instead of the very generic `argument` and `channel`.
 Here are the important file involved when executing `node example/run-demo.js`:

 * [run-demo.js](example/run-demo.js)